banner-3

 manage-ldl-c

-* After evaluating the optimization of lifestyle, adherence to guideline-recommended statin therapy, risk factor control, statin associated side effects, and escalating to high-intensity statin if not already taken.
+* After evaluating the optimization of lifestyle, adherence to guideline-recommended statin therapy, risk-factor control, statin-associated side effects, and escalating to high-intensity statin if not already taken.

 Landmark statin trials demonstrated that even patients who achieve LDL-C of 62-81 mg/dL remain at risk for future CV events.
 Adding nonstatin therapy may be required to address your patients’ treatment needs.